-Areas of Focus: Basic education and literacy, Economic and community development
+Areas of Focus: Basic education and literacy, Community economic development

 THE NEED When girls reach puberty, they often drop out of school because they have no access to menstrual hygiene products.
 This leads to early marriage, childbearing at an early age, and a lack of financial independence.
 Their family suffers.
 The entire community suffers.